kkubkko/SimpleApi/README.md

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory.
+In the example you can see internet connection changes handling and simple data downloading.

 ## Requirements